-Excessive humidity for long periods will create undesirable conditions that are perfect for grey mould.
+Excessive humidity for long periods will create undesirable conditions that are perfect for grey mould to thrive.
 Grey mould, once started, will quickly spread and affect your entire crop.

 Using a hygrometer device mounted on the wall inside your hydroponic grow room will let you know at a quick glance what your humidity levels are.
-Humidity levels of just above 50%, is perfect and should not go above this.
+Humidity levels of just above 50% during flower is perfect and should not go above this.
 It is important to keep nutrient reservoirs covered at all times so that they do not contribute to higher humidity levels.

 Operating a hydroponics system without meters is very difficult and it would be very hard to achieve optimum results.
 Always use meters to attain perfection.

 Depending on the type of system you are running and the plants feeding requirements.